kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 This accessor can be used to dynamically add or remove [authentication strategies]({{ site_base_path }}guide/essentials/user-authentication/#authentication-strategy)

-In a cluster context, Kuzzle Backend will add/remove strategies on all nodes.
+In a cluster context, Kuzzle will add/remove strategies on all server nodes.

 <aside class="warning">
-Plugins should also make sure that, when changing the list of available strategies dynamically, that list will remain the same after a Kuzzle Backend node restarts.
+Plugins should also make sure that, when changing the list of available strategies dynamically, that list will remain the same after a Kuzzle server node restarts.
 </aside>

 ### `add`